-Default Hosted Data Settings - Defines settings for hosted recipient data (recipient datasets and hosted lists.)
+Default Hosted Data Settings - Defines the settings for hosted recipient data.

-General Hosted Data Settings - Defines an external host name under which subscriber access pages are accessible to subscribers.
-This should be the same host that the Maestro User Interface (LUI) is running on, but if the host has a different external host name, enter it here.

-Hosted List Settings - Select whether or not users/groups may create Hosted Recipient Lists or Hosted LISTSERV Lists.
+- General Hosted Data Settings Defines an external host name under which subscriber access pages are accessible to subscribers.
+This should be the same host that the Maestro User Interface (LUI) is running on, but if the host has a different external host name, enter it here. - Hosted List Settings Select whether or not users/groups may create Hosted Recipient Lists or Hosted LISTSERV Lists.